 Investors in a section 4(a)(2) offering or a Regulation D offering are typically accredited investors (as defined in Rule 501 under the Securities Act) (see Question 4).
 Investors in a Rule 144A offering must be qualified institutional investors (QIBs), or large institutional investors that generally have at least USD100 million of securities under management (see Question 4).
 Investors in a Regulation S offering must be non-US persons and there can be no "directed selling efforts" in the United States (see Question 4).
-Investors in a section 3(a)(2) offering are typically "institutional" accredited investors (as defined in Rule 501 under the Securities Act) (see Question 4).
+Investors in a section 3(a)(2) offering are typically "institutional" accredited investors (as defined in Rule 501 under the Securities Act); however, there is no investor qualification requirement. (see Question 4).

-What other legislation or guidelines do issuers and underwriters of debt securities need to be aware of in your jurisdiction?
+2. What other legislation or guidelines do issuers and underwriters of debt securities need to be aware of in your jurisdiction?